Ophiase/Oracle-Consensus/documentation/README.md

         - average squared distance to the median | constrained case
         - average squared distance to the mean | unconstrained case

+Remark: there is no natural order over $\mathbb{R}^M$, therefore, we consider on higher dimension the component wise version.

 ### Replacement Vote Implementation